Read this article to learn:

 Globacom: Operator with a footprint in Nigeria, Ghana and Cote d’Ivoire which has shied away from infrastructure sharing and tower deals in spite of the presence of towercos in its home markets.

-Gyro Towers: South African MNO Telkom’s new carve out towerco
+Gyro Towers: South African MNO Telkom’s carve out towerco which owns a portfolio of 6,500 sites which is is reputedly looking to monetise.

 Hardiman Telecommunications: A unique consultancy equally capable advising on engineering and operational issues as they are on commercial strategy and corporate finance.
 Extensive experience advising on both the buy-side and sell-side in tower transactions.

 Helios Investment Partners: Investment firm making private equity investments in Africa, with a primary focus on the sub-Saharan region.
 Helios’ portfolio companies operate in 35 African countries across a range of industry sectors, with telecom infrastructure and services playing an important part.
-Founder investors in Helios Towers and previous investors in HTN Towers (prior to the towerco’s sale to IHS).
+Founder investors in Helios Towers (having since exited their investment following Helios’ IPO) and previous investors in HTN Towers (prior to the towerco’s sale to IHS).

-Helios Towers: Africa’s third largest towerco, the company completed its first major tower transaction in 2010, acquiring 750 towers from Tigo in Ghana and have since completed five further major tower transactions establishing a footprint in Congo Brazzaville, the DRC and Tanzania (figure 7).
-The first towerco to enter each of its jurisdictions, the company remains the sole towerco in the latter three markets and possesses a strong urban presence in Ghana where it competes with American Tower and Eaton Towers.
-The company now owns a total of 6,485 towers across the four countries (figure 8), having added build-to-suit towers and smaller bolt-on acquisitions to its portfolio.
-In 2018, the towerco has plans to enter the South Africa market as part of plans to expand its business beyond macrosites; fibre is expected to be a key part of Helios’ strategy.
-In 2018 the company announced plans to IPO but cancelled the process a few weeks later.
+Helios Towers: Africa’s third largest towerco, the company completed its first major tower transaction in 2010, acquiring 750 towers from Tigo in Ghana and have since completed six further major tower transactions establishing a footprint in South Africa, Congo Brazzaville, Tanzania and the DRC.
+The company has added a seventh major deal and sixth country to its belt, announcing the acquisition 1,220 towers from Free Senegal in 2020.
+The first towerco to enter each of its jurisdictions, the company remains the sole towerco in the Tanzania and soon Senegal, but has been joined by AMN in DRC and Congo B, and possesses a strong urban presence in Ghana where it competes with American Tower.
+The company now owns a total of 6,533 towers across the five countries (figure 8), having added build-to-suit towers and smaller bolt-on acquisitions to its portfolio.
+In 2019, Helios entered South Africa, acquiring 100 sites, SA Towers, also reaching an agreement with fibreco, Vulatel, in the country.
+Helios has recently announced a major project in the DRC, building a 1,800km backbone network incorporating 80-100m high towers approximately 40km apart.
+In 2019 the company completed its IPO process.

 HTN Towers: One of the first towercos in Africa, HTN Towers (formerly Helios Towers Nigeria) built a portfolio of 1,211 towers in Nigeria before being acquired by IHS Towers in 2016.
 HTN Towers also signed a management with license to lease contract with SWAP Telecoms & Technologies which was transferred to IHS upon IHS’ acquisition of the towerco.
 The contract is understood to have since been cancelled.

-IHS Towers: Towerco with the largest African portfolio, totaling 22,860 towers across Cote d’Ivoire, Cameroon, Zambia, Rwanda and Nigeria (figure 10), with over 60% of its towers in the latter.
-The towerco has completed transactions with Airtel (Rwanda & Zambia), Etisalat (Nigeria), Orange (MLL arrangement in Cameroon and Cote d’Ivoire) and MTN (in all five countries); in 2016 IHS also acquired rival Nigerian towerco HTN Towers and their 1,211 sites (figure 9).
-In addition to its tower portfolio, IHS has a license to deploy fibre in Nigeria.
+IHS Towers: Towerco with the largest African portfolio, totalling 25,130 towers across Cote d’Ivoire, Cameroon, Zambia, Rwanda and Nigeria (figure 8), with over 60% of its towers in the latter.
+The towerco has completed transactions with Airtel (Rwanda & Zambia), Etisalat (Nigeria), Orange (MLL arrangement in Cameroon and Cote d’Ivoire) and MTN (in all five countries); in 2016 IHS also acquired rival Nigerian towerco HTN Towers and their 1,211 sites (figure 7).

-Privately owned, IHS’ investors include MTN with a 29% stake, Wendel and the IFC.
-IHS is understood to be gearing up for an IPO within the next 12 months.
+Privately owned, IHS’ investors include MTN with a 29% stake, Wendel and the IFC although in August 2020 it was an announced that the towerco was exploring a potential IPO.

 International Finance Corporation (IFC): The IFC is a member of the World Bank Group, the world’s leading DFI.
 The IFC has invested around half a billion dollars in debt and equity into eight towercos across emerging markets and is an investor in IHS.